sanskrit/raw_etexts_english/blogs/manasataramgini/2006-06-05_the-defense-of-oddiyana.md

 +++
-title = "The defense ofxa0oDDiyAna"
+title = "The defense of oDDiyAna"

 +++
 The famed pITha of oDDiyAna on the earthly plane, was the in kingdom of